Pediocactus knowltonii L.D. Benson

 Pediocactus bradyi var. knowltonii, Pediocactus simpsonii var. knowltonii, Toumeya knowltonii

-Pediocactus knowltonii is one of the smallest cacti in the world and the smallest and rarest species in genus Pediocactus.
-This tiny cactus may reach up to 2.2 inches (5.5 cm) tall and up to 1.2 inches (3 cm) in diameter.
-An individual is considered to be an adult when it exceeds 0.4 inches (1 cm) in diameter.
-It is spherical or somewhat cylindrical.
+Pediocactus knowltonii is one of the smallest cacti in the world and the smallest and rarest species in the genus.
+The stems are spherical or somewhat cylindrical, usually solitary or few together, up to 2.2 inches (5.5 cm) tall and up to 1.2 inches (3 cm) in diameter.
 The areoles are round and covered in hairs.
-Each areole has up to 26 radial spines, which are red, pink, or white.
-The flower is up to 1.4 inches (3.5 cm) long and up to 1 inch (2.5 cm) in diameter, with pinkish tepals, the outer ones sporting brownish mid-stripes.
-The fruit is green, ripening reddish, and up to 0.2 inches (0.5 cm) long.
+Each areole has up to 26 red, pink, or white radial spines.
+Flowers are up to 1.4 inches (3.5 cm) long and up to 1 inch (2.5 cm) in diameter, have pinkish tepals, with outer ones sporting brownish mid-stripes.
+Fruits are green, ripening reddish, and up to 0.2 inches (0.5 cm) long.

 USDA hardiness zones 5a to 11b: from −20 °F (−28.9 °C) to 45 °F (+7.2 °C).

 How to Grow and Care

 Pediocactus are difficult to grow on their roots and are cultivated only by skilled and experienced cactus growers.
-The growing medium needs to be porous so it can drain well and dry out completely.
+The growing medium needs to be porous to drain well and dry out completely.
 It does best in partial shade, and it needs protection from the sun during the hottest part of the summer.

 The flower buds stay dormant on the plant apex all winter.
-They will open in spring when the temperatures rise.
+However, they will open in spring when the temperatures rise.

 This species is endemic to San Juan County, New Mexico, in the United States.